sharon-debug/phase-1-project-cosmetic-website/README.md

 CSS: Used to style the page and make it as appealing as possible.

-avaScript: Used to implement cart function.
+JavaScript: Used to implement cart function.

 Installation Process

- In order to install this website in your computer or a phone, run this this link file:///home/sharon/Desktop/phase-1-project-cosmetic-website/index.html
+ In order to install this website in your computer or a phone,

+ run this this link file:///home/sharon/Desktop/phase-1-project-cosmetic-website/index.html

  For more information about this website run this link to get all my github files , link is https://github.com/sharon-debug/phase-1-project-cosmetic-website